ga-wdi-lessons/express-intro/readme.md

 hello undefined... oh man.. and just to be sure let's `console.log(req.params)`.
 It's an empty object!

 Our html form information is not in `req.params`.
 Express is not handling information posted from an html form.
-We need to install middleware in order to get form data and JSON data in a POST request for express applications.
+We need to install middleware in order to get form data and JSON data in a POST request for Express applications.
 Rails and Sinatra already include the middleware to handle this(RACK).
-By default express does not, so we need to install it manually.
+By default Express does not, so we need to install it manually.

 > middleware is code that runs in between receiving the request and responding.
-Body-parser used to be included to express, but they took it out.
+Body-parser used to be included to Express, but they took it out.

 In the terminal: